uriartej/Food-For-You/README.md

 # Food Choices For You
 This project will help the user choose on what fast food they would want to eat by choosing a set of options.
-The set of options includes healthy, weight gainer, or protein based.
-If the user is feeling healthy, the user would have to enable healthy mode which will help the user eat a healthy related item.
+The set of options includes healthy, weight gain, or protein.
+For example, if the user is feeling healthy, the user would have to choose healthy mode which will help the user eat a healthy related item.

 ## Prerequisites